 This week I’ve been at the 2nd UK Knowledge Mobilisation Forum in Edinburgh.
 Despite being billed as a UK event I met Canadians, Africans and Russians, so it was a real international melting pot of all things KM!
 As you’d expect, we talked about a wide range of things too.
 From our need to develop a language of love around KM to how we free our minds to become creative knowledge mobilisers.
 We even had Knowledge Mobilisation: the musical!
-You can see more about what we got up to in this storify.
 I came away truly inspired and am sure that some of the ideas and people I met will feature here on my blog over the coming months.

 As well as getting a great opportunity to listen to the knowledge and ideas of my fellow delegates, I also got the opportunity to share some of my ideas about how those of us who are starting out in KM (or have been at it a while) can develop our identity as knowledge mobilisers with a poster and presentation snappily called – “what kind of knowledge mobiliser are you?”